hej6853/hej6853/README.md

 👾 I am excited to leverage data analysis, visualization, and interpretation in a collaborative environment as an analyst in the business sector.

-❤️ I LOVE analyzing business issues using data analysis tools such as Python, R, SQL, Tableau, etc.
+❤️ I LOVE analyzing business issues using data analysis tools such as Python, R, SQL, Tableau, JavaScript, MongoDB etc.

 🌱 I’m currently in USC Data Analysis & Visualization Bootcamp